flibedinsky/iatoolkit/docs/companies_and_components.md

 ### 2.6 Company-specific Parameters

-A flexible key-value store for any custom parameters your company's logic might need.
+This section acts as a flexible storage area for any custom configuration parameters your company might need.
+It's a key-value map where you can define company-specific settings that don't fit into the other structured sections.
+Common uses include CORS origin configurations for web integrations, user feedback channels (email, webhooks, etc.), external URLs for logout redirects or SSO integrations, and any other custom parameters your business logic requires.
+This flexibility ensures that IAToolkit can adapt to unique requirements without requiring framework modifications.

 ```yaml
 parameters:
   cors_origin: